yoctoproject/poky/documentation/profile-manual/usage.rst

    root@sugarbay:/sys/kernel/debug/tracing# echo nop > current_tracer
    root@sugarbay:/sys/kernel/debug/tracing# echo 1 > tracing_on

-Now, if we look at the the 'trace' file, we see nothing but the kmalloc events we just turned on: ::
+Now, if we look at the 'trace' file, we see nothing but the kmalloc events we just turned on: ::

    root@sugarbay:/sys/kernel/debug/tracing# cat trace | less